Knavesmire: York gallows

 Probably the most famous people to be executed there were Rhys ap Maredudd, a Welsh nobleman and rebel, hanged in 1292, and Dick Turpin, who was hanged in 1739.
 Catholic priests Alexander Rawlins and Henry Walpole were hanged, drawn and quartered on 7 April 1595.
 Another Catholic priest, Nicholas Postgate, was hanged, drawn and quartered there in 1679.
+The philologist and murderer Eugene Aram was hanged there in 1759.
 One of the last women to be burned at the stake was Elizabeth Broadingham, who had already been killed with her lover, in 1790.

 By the beginning of the 19th century, it was felt that the gallows did not create a good first impression for visitors to the city.
-The last hanging at Knavesmire was in 1801, after which the gallows were moved to a more discreet (although still public) location near the castle.
+The last hanging at Knavesmire was that of Edward Hughes in 1801, after which the gallows were moved to a more discreet (although still public) location near the castle.
 A paved area with a small plaque today marks the position in which the scaffold stood.